skadio/skadio.github.io/_pages/about.md

 Hi!
 I'm Serdar, Group VP of Artificial Intelligence in the AI Center of Excellence at **Fidelity Investments** and an Adjunct Associate Professor in the Dept. of Computer Science at **Brown University**.
 Previously, I led the Advanced Constraint Technology R&D group at **Oracle** and worked at **Adobe**.

-My [algorithmic research](https://skadio.github.io/publications/) is at the intersection of Artificial Intelligence and Optimization, while my [practical interests](https://skadio.github.io/software/) are in building robust, scalable, data-driven products that solve business-critical problems.
+My [algorithmic research](https://skadio.github.io/publications/) is at the intersection of AI and Optimization, while my [practical interests](https://skadio.github.io/software/) are in building robust, scalable, data-driven products that solve business-critical problems.

 Alongside my industry role, I actively [contribute]((https://skadio.github.io/service/) to the AI research community as a senior programme committee for AAAI, IJCAI, ECAI, ICLR, NeurIPS, and similar research organizations.
 I serve as Co-Chair of the Innovative Applications of AI Conference and Lead Guest Editor for the AAAI AI Magazine.
 [Teaching](https://skadio.github.io/teaching/) and learning from students are integral to my work.